KaynRyu/introcoding-spring-2019/Wiki/.ipynb_checkpoints/coding_framework-checkpoint.md

 Literally, write few sentences on how you expect the code to work.
 Describe if inputs will be retrieved from a database or from the user, if you see your code as a webpage, as a simple script, or as a function.
+Breakdown the problem into smaller steps using your own words.

 ## Step 4: Choose a proper programming language